Transarc

-Transarc Corporation was a private Pittsburgh-based software company founded in 1989 by Jeffrey Eppinger, Michael L. Kazar, Alfred Spector, and Dean Thompson of Carnegie Mellon University.
+Transarc Corporation was a private software company based in Pittsburgh, Pennsylvania, founded in 1989 by Carnegie Mellon University researchers Jeffrey Eppinger, Michael L. Kazar, Alfred Spector and Dean Thompson.
+The company was formed to commercialise the Andrew File System (AFS), a distributed file system originally developed at Carnegie Mellon.
+IBM acquired Transarc in 1994.

+History and products

+Transarc's core mission was to bring the Andrew File System to market as an enterprise distributed file system.
+AFS allowed users to access files across a network as if they were stored locally, with strong security, caching and location transparency.
+The open-source descendant of the original AFS code, OpenAFS, continues to be maintained as a community project.

-Transarc commercialized the Andrew File System (AFS), now OpenAFS, which was originally developed at Carnegie Mellon.
-As a member of the Open Software Foundation (later The Open Group), Transarc developed the DFS distributed filesystem component of the Distributed Computing Environment (DCE) that was sold by Open Group members.
-Other products included the distributed transaction processing system Encina (a basis for IBM's UNIX-based CICS products; included in IBM's TXSeries and later WebSphere), and the Solaris binary distribution of the DCE.
+As a member of the Open Software Foundation (later The Open Group), Transarc developed the DFS distributed filesystem component for the Distributed Computing Environment (DCE), a suite of middleware standards sold by Open Group members.
+Transarc also produced Encina, a distributed transaction processing system that served as the basis for IBM's Unix-based CICS products, later incorporated into IBM's TXSeries and subsequently WebSphere.
+The company also distributed a Solaris binary of the DCE.